Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/README.md

+> **📌 TL;DR (Summary)**
+> • Analysis of Bitcoin, Ethereum, and Binance Coin from 2020–2024
+> • Visualizations, forecasting, and global economic event impact
+> • Includes comparisons to S&P 500 and Gold for portfolio diversification insights

+---

 # Key Cryptocurrencies: Bitcoin, Ethereum, Binance Coin (2020-2024)

 __*Project Overview*__

 This project analyzes the price trends, correlations, and patterns of three major cryptocurrencies—Bitcoin, Ethereum, and Binance Coin—from 2020 to 2024.
-Key aspects include examining price volatility, identifying trends, exploring seasonality and monthly patterns, and forecasting future prices.
+Key aspects include examining price volatility, identifying long-term trends, exploring seasonal and monthly patterns, and forecasting future prices.
 The study also investigates the interdependence of these cryptocurrencies and their stability during significant economic events.
 The insights provided aim to enhance understanding of the dynamics and relationships in the cryptocurrency market.
-The survey data, sourced directly from the site https://binance.com
-Binance is an online exchange where users can trade cryptocurrencies.
-It is the world's leading cryptocurrency exchange, catering to 235 million registered users in over 180 countries.
+Historical price data was collected from Binance.com using their public datasets and tools (https://binance.com)
+Binance, the world’s leading cryptocurrency exchange, serves over 235 million users across 180+ countries, offering a platform to trade a wide range of digital assets.

 💡 For an overview of *key cryptocurrency terms and concepts*, please refer to the [Intro to Cryptocurrencies](Intro%20to%20Cryptocurrencies%20README.md)

-### Goals
+### 🧮 Goals
 1.	*Analyze Price Volatility:*  Explore fluctuations in cryptocurrency prices to understand market dynamics.
 2.	*Examine Correlations:*  Investigate Correlations between Bitcoin, Ethereum, and Binance Coin.
 3.	*Identify Trends:*  Study historical data to uncover long-term growth, decline, and stability patterns.
-4.	*Compare Average Prices:*  Evaluate and compare the mean values of the three cryptocurrencies.
+4.	*Compare Average Prices:*  Assess and compare the mean and distribution of prices across the three cryptocurrencies.
 5.	*Detect Seasonality and Forecast:*  Identify recurring patterns and predict future price trends.
 6.	*Assess Cross-Impact:*  Analyze how the performance of one cryptocurrency affects others.
 7.	*Study Economic Event Impact:*  Understand price stability during major global events.